OXID-eSales/graphql-base-module/docs/filtering.rst

         example: ``{offset: 0, limit: 100}``

 * ID filter
-    - Florian will write something about this :D lol.
+    - equals
+        get rows where field is equal to the string representation of the ID given;
+        example: ``{equals: 'some text'}``

 Main idea
 ---------

-Via the graphql query we provide arguments for filter constructor and later on we apply created preconfigured filter on the current query builder object instance by passing it to addToQuery method of the filter and modifying the builder by this selected specific filter configuration.
+Via the graphql query we provide arguments for filter constructor and later on we apply created preconfigured filter on the current query builder object instance by passing it to ``addToQuery`` method of the filter and modifying the builder by this selected specific filter configuration.

 Simple direct filter usage example